aryans312/Softwareengineeringsalaryprediction/README.md

 Navigate through the following sections of the dashboard for a comprehensive analysis:

 Home: Learn about the project and its features.

 Dashboard: Access dynamic visualizations for salary trends, company attributes, and geographical insights.

 Prediction: Input specific attributes to predict software engineering salaries.

-Login: Securely log in using your Google credentials for a personalized experience.
+Login: Securely log in using your Google credentials.

 Screenshots
 For a detailed view of the application's features, refer to the Project Screenshots.pptx file included in the repository.
 It showcases various dashboards and visualizations, including state-wise heatmaps and salary distributions.